pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 If your group already has a space to chat together, share the team link in that channel.

-The important thing at this stage is that you followup on people who don't sign up.
+The important thing at this stage is that you follow up on people who make it in.
 You don't want people feeling left out, or a group of people making decisions without some of the members.

 If you sent email invitations, you can check who has accepted their invitation and who is yet to accept on the members page.
 If people join but don't introduce themselves, then welcome them to the group in the introductions thread with an @mention. --link to explain at mention--